 What we don’t: Overly technical for some.

 Boulder-based Matador is an upstart on the rise and has quickly made a name for themselves in the travel market with a nice selection of light but dependable packs and duffels.
 Their daypack lineup follows suit, including the popular Beast28 here.
 What immediately stands out is the Beast’s competitive 1.5-pound weight, which is impressively light for the capacity and undercuts more traditional (and smaller) models like the Osprey Tempest (1 lb.
 15.2 oz.) and Gregory Juno 24 (1 lb.
-14.9 oz.) above.
-It also packs down remarkably small for stashing in a duffel—the steel frame is flexible and Matador even includes a handy compression sack for storage—and both the hipbelt and sternum strap can be removed to streamline your kit even further.
-Finally, while many ultralight packs compromise on durability, the Beast is noticeably well built with a tough (210D) Robic nylon build, water-resistant YKK zippers, and a UTS coating for waterproofing and tear resistance.
+14.4 oz.) above.
+It also packs down remarkably small for stashing in a duffel bag—the steel frame is flexible and Matador even includes a handy compression sack for storage—and both the hipbelt and sternum strap can be removed to streamline your kit even further.
+Finally, while many ultralight packs compromise on durability, the Beast is noticeably well built with a tough 210D Robic nylon build, water-resistant YKK zippers, and a UTS coating for waterproofing and tear resistance.

 In addition to being impressively light and durable for the size, the Matador Beast28 is also surprisingly comfortable for a UL design.
 The backpanel, shoulder straps, and hipbelt are all nicely cushioned with EVA foam, and the steel frame adds a good dose of support while keeping weight in check.
 That said, the Beast has a fairly technical appearance that doesn’t wear particularly well around town, and is only offered in a single black colorway.
 Exterior storage is also a little lacking, including just three pockets on the outside.
 But if you don’t mind stuffing most of your gear in the main compartment, the Beast28 stands out as a high-quality option for fast-moving day hikes and short mountain missions.
-For an even lighter option from Matador, their $125 Freerain28 checks in at just 12.3 ounces and boasts a waterproof main compartment with a roll-top closure but has less padding overall.
+For an even lighter option from Matador, their $125 Freerain28 checks in at just 12.3 ounces and boasts a waterproof main compartment with a roll-top closure, but it has less padding overall.

 See the Matador Beast28

-17. Cotopaxi Batac 16L ($65)
+17. Cotopaxi Batac 16L ($70)

-Cotopaxi Batac 16L daypack_0Weight: 12 oz.
+Cotopaxi Batac 16L daypack_0Weight: 12.0 oz.

 Capacities: 16, 24L